-Table 33 depicts the final busbar mapping criteria alignment for resources in 2035 mapped to the Tehachapi area, following post-ruling mapping adjustments.
+Table 26 depicts the final busbar mapping criteria alignment for resources in 2035 mapped to the Tehachapi area, following post-ruling mapping adjustments.
 Details on the remaining non-compliance flags are in the 2035 Dashboard and details on the 2033 mapped resources are in the 2033 Dashboard.
-As noted in Section 6.3, post-PD mapping adjustments in this area were primarily to account for additional in-development storage being mapped to Springville substation.
-These batteries were partially relocated from Windhub 500 kV (60 MW) and Pastoria (20 MW), resulting in commercial interest non-compliance increasing at both substation due to higher amounts of high confidence commercial interest and an increase in level-2 non complaince with previous base case mapping at Pastoria.

 The final mapping results for 2033, post ruling mapping adjustments, resulted in no exceedance of the CAISO's 2021 White Paper transmission constraints in the Greater Tehachapi area; but 2035 mapping results identified transmission exceedance, which can be alleviated by the CAISO's 2021 White Paper upgrade.
 Working group staff identified this \$15 million upgrade, which expands capacity on the Antelope - Vincent Constraint by an estimated 2,700 MW, as cost-effective given the amount of resources mapped and exceedance size.
 Thus, the resources mapped to substations impacted by the exceedance are noted as in-compliance with the transmission criteria in the table above.
-The South of Magunden Constraint was initially exceeded following initial post-PD mapping adjustments; however, working group staff ascertained that the White Paper identified upgrade was not cost effective for the amount of exceedance and reduced the exceedance by switching solar in at the Northern SCE area substations from FCDS to EODS and reducing the battery resources mapped to Pastoria, even though this increased non-compliance with commercial interests and prior base case alignment at Pastoria.